 Step 3: Mod Podge Cardstock To Paper Mache Letter

-Decoupage the paper right on top of the letter.
-Believe it or not, that is all.
-Allow it to dry, and they are ready to display anywhere in your home!
+Then simply decoupage the paper directly onto the letter.
+Believe it or not, that is all there is to it.
+Allow it to dry, and they are ready to display in your home!

 These are wonderful to display anywhere in your home.
 I do love the peacock version that my daughter chose.
 The “H” is all mine, however!

 Get that fancy letter decor look for just a fraction of the price.
 Plus, the options to personalize these great letters are endless.
 Take your kids to the craft store and let them pick their favorite paper in the scrapbook section to get your own project started.
-They will love the results, and you will love the price tag.
-Make monogram letter decor this week!
+They will love the results, and you will love the price tag!

 FAQs About Mod Podge Cardstock Letter Decor